Hello! ¡Hola! My name is Luke Hughes and I am from Lake Forest, Illinois, just north of Chicago.

 - The Global You outlines the foundations for success in the 21st century.
 As a global worker, Luke should think about building each of these components!

-- Your International IQ will help you understand what it takes to be career-ready in an interconnected world.
+- Your International IQ: 4 Points of Focus will help you understand what it takes to be career-ready in an interconnected world.

 - The Ideal International Profile is a key article for anyone considering working towards an international career.